 - 7.4 The Wyre Local Plan (2011-2031) Policy SP1 sets out that the plan will deliver a minimum of 9,200 dwellings. - 7.5 The Wyre Local Plan (2011-2031) was adopted on 28th February 2019.
-Therefore, the strategic policy that sets out the housing requirement is less than 5 years old for the purpose of the assessment of five-year housing land supply as required by paragraph 73 of NPPF19. - 7.6 The Partial Review will include a review of the housing requirement figure in the light of the updated minimum housing need figure that will be identified, as described above.
-It will be for Wyre Council to determine its housing requirement figure that it identifies in the Partial Review, whilst following the requirements of the Local Plan Policy LPR1.
+Therefore, the strategic policy that sets out the housing requirement is less than 5 years old for the purpose of the assessment of five-year housing land supply as required by paragraph 73 of NPPF19. - 7.6 It will be for Wyre Council to determine whether it reviews its housing requirement figure through the Partial Review, whilst following the requirements of the Local Plan Policy LPR1.